salesforce-misc/hyper-ir-lsp/README.md

     * [x] Go to definition / references for local variables
     * Go to definition / references for jump targets / basic blocks
     * Somehow Hyperlink the stack trace
-    * Code folding on function bodies
+    * [x] Code folding on function bodies
-    * Code folding on basic blocks; display terminating instruction
+    * [x] Code folding on basic blocks
+    * Code folding: Figure out why "folded text" does not work for VS Code; If we can get it to work, take advantage of it
     * Highlight provider for function-local variables
+    * Hover provider for function-local variables; Show "SSA chain"
     * tokenizer: only keep spans; don't copy out strings
     * take care of error recovery / make it robust
     * report warnings on duplicate function names / variable names